Belize–Spain relations: Historical relations

 Verapaz, in the southern half of present-day Belize).

-However, there were few Spaniards who settled there, due to the lack of resources for them important, such as gold, and the strong defense of the Mayan people regarding the Peninsula of Yucatan.
+However, there were few Spaniards who settled there, due to the lack of resources for them important, such as gold, and the strong defense of the Mayan people in the Yucatán Peninsula.
 Thus, Spanish settlers residing in Belize frequently fought against the Maya, who, in addition, were affected by slavery and the diseases carried by the Spaniards.

 However, after the mid-sixteenth century, there is little evidence of Spanish explorations in Belize, although not evangelization: in 1618 the Pucté region was evangelized, in the north of present-day Belize, and, in 1621, the region was of the Mopanes and Tipúes, in the central part of the territory.

 The only exception of Spanish explorations in Belize after the mid-16th century is found on a trip made by a Dominican father, Fray José Delgado, in 1677.
 Delgado traveled throughout Belize towards the municipality of Bacalar, in the Mexican state Quintana Roo.
 However, he could not continue on his way because, before reaching the Mexican municipality, he was captured and stripped by some Englishmen in some area near the Texoc River - probably the current Mullins River.

 On the other hand, between 1638 and 1695, the Mayans residing in Tipu enjoyed autonomy from Spanish rule.
 But in 1696, Spanish soldiers used Tipu as a base from which the area would be pacified and missionary activities would be supported.
 In 1697 the Spaniards conquered Itzá, and in 1707, the Spaniards forcibly resettled the inhabitants of Tipu in an area close to Lake Petén Itzá.

 In 1717, after the British settlement in Belize between the 16th and 17th centuries and in order to remove foreigners from the area, the army led by Marshal Antonio Figueroa and Silva Lazo, governor of the Yucatan Peninsula, expelled the English of Rio Belize.
 Even so, over time, the British ended up returning, so this expedition developed a series of Spanish raids to expel them at various times.

 Later, on January 20, 1783, Great Britain and Spain signed the peace and shortly thereafter signed the Treaty of Versailles, in which Spain ceded to Britain a small part of the current Belize, about 1,482 km- or 4,804-, located between the rivers Hondo and Belize.
 In addition, due to the request of British settlers to obtain more territory to have a greater area of action, since the territory assigned to them was very limited, the London Convention of 1786 by which Spain gave him another 1,883 km of Belize (reaching the Sibún River or Laguna Manate, south of Belize River).